turingschool/backend-curriculum-site/module2/lessons/models_migrations_databases.md

 ## Overview

-In this lesson, we'll be coding along to create an example of an app that demonstrates a one-to-many and a many-to-many relationship.
+In this lesson, we'll be adding to movie_mania to demonstrate a one-to-many and a many-to-many relationship.

-We're going to add two tables (`directors`, and `actors`) to our database, and connect them to our existing `films` table.
+We'll add two tables (`directors`, and `actors`) to our database, and connect them to our existing `movies` table.
 What might the relationships look like?
-Let's emphasize figuring out the entities (aka tables), but also figure out some of the key data columns.

 ## Learning Goals

+* Write migrations in rails
 * Create one-to-many relationships at the database level using foreign keys.
 * Create many-to-many relationships at the database level using join tables with foreign keys.
 * Use `has_many` and `belongs_to` to create one-to-many and many-to-many relationships at the model level.